luser-dr00g/inca/olmec/README.md

 * vb = verbs

 ## Design

+A major simplifying assumption in the design of this project is:
+"Everything is an `int`".
+The encoding module packs any data type into an integer handle.
+So `int` rules.

+There are 4 major abstractions which are not ints, each of which is a typedef of a pointer to the respective structure type: array, verb, symtab, number.

+All the innards of these structures are exposed by their header files, so there is encapsulation, but no information-hiding.

+The atomic types defined in the encoding module all overlay normal (assumed 32bit) `int`s.
+So `int` is used as the external interface type.
+But various modules define typedefs to indicate the sematics that a variable is an encoded-int and not (necessarily) just a number.
+The scanner code calls it a `typedef int token;`.
+The parser code calls it a `typedef int object;`.
+The encoding code calls it a
+`typedef union integer { datum data; int32_t int32; } integer;`.

+## Notes, links, updates

 The problem I ran into with inca3 appears to be lack of overall design.
 This was pointed out to me when my question on Programmers.SE gave a code smell.